...

 How Should I End a Presentation?
 Different Ways of Ending a Speech Or a Presentation

-For someone who is a speech expert and has attended many presentations and orations, I can tell that each presenter concludes their speech in different ways.
+As a speech expert who has attended many presentations and orations, I can tell that each presenter concludes their speech in different ways.
 Most speakers will showcase presentation thank you images as a visual aid at the end of a PowerPoint, while others give a summary.

 Irrespective of the speaker’s methods, here are seven ways to end a presentation or speech.